 The global adoption of the 5G network is set to skyrocket in the next five years.
-The data compiled by Finbold.com estimates that by 2025, the number of 5G connections is expected to hit 2.7 billion worldwide, a growth of at least twenty times from this year’s figure of 120 million.
+The data compiled and calculated by Finbold.com estimates that by 2025, the number of 5G connections is expected to hit 2.7 billion worldwide, a growth of at least twenty times from this year’s figure of 120 million.

 The data indicates that by next year, the network connections will stand at 340 million, a growth of 180%.
 The growing trend will also be replicated in the next two years when the number of 5G connections will be 810 million.
-Furthermore, it is projected that by 2023 the 5G connections would stand at 1.4 billion, representing the growth of 72.8% compared to 2022.
+Furthermore, it is projected that by 2023 the 5G connections would stand at 1.4 billion, representing the growth of 72.8 percent compared to 2022.

 The network adoption is set to keep rising and by 2024 it will grow by a staggering 600 million to stand at 2 billion.
 A year later, the connections are expected to increase by 35% to 2.7 billion.